We've talked to ILP volunteers and gotten their recommendations!

 Instant Mac And Cheese

 It really doesn't get more like home than this; these little cups of cheese-y goodness will help you get through the hard days of culture shock.
 One ILP volunteer bought a huge pack of just the cheese powder (you can get a pound of it on Amazon) and then shopped for the rest of the ingredients in-country.
-You can pretty much buy pasta, milk, and butter everywhere.
+This particular powder is a "just add water" mix, so you just need to find pasta (which can be found in some form, pretty much anywhere).
 That way, you have a pretty unlimited supply.
 Genius.

 Mix Ins For Your Water